Great Green Wall (China): Results and successes

 According to a BBC News report in 2020, tree plantation programs resulted in significant carbon dioxide absorption and helped mitigate climate change; the benefit of tree planting was underestimated by previous research.
 The Three-North Shelter Forest Program was also found to have reversed the desertification of the Gobi Desert, which grew 10,000 square kilometers per year in the 1980s, but was shrinking by more than 2,000 square kilometers per year in 2022.

 In November 2024, China's government reported that after 46 years of work it had finished the 3,000-kilometer green belt around the Taklamakan Desert.
 The country's forest coverage grew from 10% of the overall territory in 1949 to 25% in 2024; the green belt project contributed to this achievement.
 Although the country's desert coverage was still 26.8% in 2024, this was down slightly from 27.2% a decade previously.

-To date, at least 30 million hectares of trees have been planted.
+As of 2024, at least 30 million hectares of trees have been planted.
 Moreover, the authorities noted a notable decrease in the frequency and intensity of dust storms, especially in places like Beijing.
 The tree planting has helped to stabilize the soil and enhance the local microclimates, therefore aiding agriculture and stopping more desertification.
 Though these achievements are noteworthy, they do not allay the continuous worries regarding the ecological sustainability and efficacy of such massive operations.

+A study published in 2026 indicates that the human planted forests of the North Shelterbelt Project are growing 66% faster than natural forests as measured by metrics of leaf area index.
+After adjusting for age and growing conditions, these planted forests grow 46% faster than natural forests.
+However, natural forests continue to grow for hundreds of years whereas planted forests peak at 30-40 years of growth which limits their sequestration of carbon.